pytorch/tutorials/intermediate_source/FSDP_adavnced_tutorial.rst

 Backward Prefetch
 --------------
 Backward prefetch setting controls the timing of when the next FSDP unit's parameters should be requested.
-By setting it to BACKWARD_PRE, the next FSDP's unit params can begin to be requested and arrive sooner, which can speedup the training speed in exchange for slightly higher memory consumption.
+By setting it to BACKWARD_PRE, the next FSDP's unit params can begin to be requested and arrive sooner before the computation of the current unit starts.
+This overlaps the all_gather communication and gradinet computation and can speedup the training speed in exchange for slightly higher memory consumption.
 It can be utilized in the FSDP wrapper in 2.4 as follows:

 .. code-block:: python